epics-containers/epics-containers.github.io/docs/tutorials/rtems_setup.md

 # RTEMS - Creating a File Server

 :::{Warning}
-This tutorial is out of date and will be updated in December 2023.
+This tutorial is out of date and will be updated in June 2024.
 :::

 ## Introduction